Metric system: Decimal ratios

 When applying prefixes to derived units of area and volume that are expressed in terms of units of length squared or cubed, the square and cube operators are applied to the unit of length including the prefix, as illustrated below.

-Prefixes are not usually used to indicate multiples of a second greater than 1; the non-SI units of minute, hour and day are used instead.
-On the other hand, prefixes are used for multiples of the non-SI unit of volume, the litre (l, L) such as millilitres (ml).
+For the most part, the metric prefixes are used uniformly for SI base, derived and accepted units.
+A notable exception is that for a large measure of seconds, the non-SI units of minute, hour and day are customary instead.
+Units of duration longer than a day are problematic since both month and year have varying number of days.
+Sub-second measures are often indicated via submultiple prefixes.
+For example, millisecond.